 Now that you know what’s in your house, it’s time to start putting together meal ideas.
 Start with the meals you enjoy making.
 Ensure that you have a variety of easy and more involved meals.
 Make sure to base these meals around what you already have.
 As you write down each meal on the list, tick off what you are going to use for it on the inventory list.
 Be sure to add in some leftover days if you know a meal will be large enough to feed you more than once.
 Leftovers can also be used for lunches.
 If you wish to have the same meal twice in one month, ensure that you have enough of the necessary items in your house to do so.

 Our family also has what we call “Grabby Meals”.
-This can be leftovers or a day where we don’t have any specific meal planned, however, there is enough food in the house to eat whatever we want.
+This can be leftovers or a day where we don’t have any specific meal plan, however, there is enough food in the house to eat whatever we want.
 We may cook these days, but usually, they mean something simple like sandwiches, soup or simply grabbing anything you want and eating it.
+These days also help to use up the odds and ends in the fridge and cupboard.

 You do not necessarily have to come up with a full meal idea for each day.
 Simply choosing the main portion of the meal can be enough.
 This means some days may simply say ‘Chicken’, while other days will be more detailed, such as ‘spaghetti with a side salad’.